saeyslab/sc_hackathon_2023/README.md

     ```
     CONDA_SUBDIR=osx-64 conda env update -f env_mixed.yaml
     ```
+5. WORKS: Use docker with an RStudio server inside it, like e.g. [here](https://neurogenomics.github.io/MAGMA_Celltyping/articles/docker.html).
+6. FAILS: use pixi (see below) to resolve the R/Python environment.
+This also uses the conda packages, so will have similar issues.

 When using option 4, you can test you're actively using Rosetta using a `python` shell after environment activation:
 ```python